Muraling Myths: A Qualitative Research Prospectus

 I learned of the Kenneth Adams murals in the west wing of the Zimmerman Library on the main campus of the University of New Mexico (UNM) from a professor.
 Off-handedly, prior to beginning a discussion about a book by bell hooks, he informed our graduate class that on this very campus there existed an exhibition of public art, condoned and rationalized by the university administration that depicts White-privileged racism and male-dominated oppression.
 My initial reaction was to judge his comment as a biased overstatement.
 I recognized that, primed with his opinion, I was already prejudiced against the murals as something that, according to this professor’s matter-of-fact pronouncement, I should find offensive.

 I made a visit to the library to see the murals for myself.
 To my surprise, I judged the murals in terms similar to those of the professor.
 I left with questions: Who did this?
 Why?
 What were they thinking?
-Finding the answers easily on the university’s website, I wrote about the murals in a graded essay for the course.
+Finding the answers easily on the university’s website [Link no longer active], I wrote about the murals in a graded essay for the course.
 After the semester ended, I exchanged emails with the Dean of Libraries about the murals.
 I offered my criticisms, as well as the general recommendation that something should be done.
-The Dean’s initial responses were promising, acknowledging that my analysis and suggestions were appropriate.
+The Dean’s initial respo]ses were promising, acknowledging that my analysis and suggestions were appropriate.
 However, after consulting with library staff, her conclusion, “which seems to reflect widespread thinking,” was that the murals were fine as is and warranted no “extra effort or attempt to define a stand or create additional context” (M.A.
 Bedard, personal communications, July 9 – August 31, 2010).
 She attached a note from an unnamed faculty representative who offered a more pointed reaction, “Will we start putting plaques on all other works of art, displays, exhibits and books to explain their historical context too?”
 [See SUBSEQUENT NOTES below.]

 The purpose of this proposed study is to challenge the assertions by Dean Bedard and to deliberately address the question posed by the unnamed faculty representative.
 What does the UNM community think about the murals?
 To what degree are they aware of the murals’ history, purpose, and criticisms?
 To what degree does the community believe that the murals do indeed deserve special scrutiny and “historical context’?